Radbuglet/autoken/CONTRIBUTING.md

 # Contribution Guide

+We have yet to devise a contribution process for this repository.
+Just file a PR for now and we'll work from there.

 ## Rust-Analyzer Setup

 In VSCode's distribution of rust-analyzer, you can populate the file `.vscode/settings.json` at the root directory of this project with: